jiangjinnan/Dora/README.md

 ### 4 Interception programming in ASP.NET Core
 In ASP.NET Core application, there are also two kinds of interception programming.
 #### 4.1 Inject IInterceptable&lt;T&gt; service
-In order to change the method invocation to target instance to the one to the specific proxy, we can inject the IInterceptable<T> like this.
+In order to change the method invocation to target instance to the one to the specific proxy, we can inject the _IInterceptable&lt;T&gt;_ like this.
 ```csharp
 public class HomeController: Controller
 {